 THEREFORE, be it resolved that pursuant to sections 13240 and 13242 of the Water Code, the Los Angeles Water Board hereby amends the Basin Plan as follows:

-The Los Angeles Water Board, after considering the entire record, including oral testimony at the hearing, adopts the Amendments to Chapter 7 of the Basin Plan, as set forth in Attachment A, Attachment B, Attachment C, Attachment D, Attachment E, Attachment F, and Attachment G to revise the Santa Monica Bay Beaches Bacteria TMDL, Marina del Rey Harbor Mothers’ Beach and Back Basins Bacteria TMDL, Malibu Creek and Lagoon Bacteria TMDL, Ballona Creek Estuary Toxic Pollutants TMDL, Marina del Rey Harbor Toxic Pollutants TMDL, Ballona Creek, Ballona Estuary, and Sepulveda Channel Bacteria TMDL, and Ballona Creek Metals TMDL, respectively.
+The Los Angeles Water Board, after considering the entire record, including oral testimony at the hearing, adopts the Amendments to Chapter 7 of the Basin Plan, as set forth in Attachment A, Attachment B, Attachment C, Attachment D, Attachment E, Attachment F, Attachment G, and Attachment H to revise the Santa Monica Bay Beaches Bacteria TMDL, Marina del Rey Harbor Mothers’ Beach and Back Basins Bacteria TMDL, Malibu Creek and Lagoon Bacteria TMDL, Ballona Creek Estuary Toxic Pollutants TMDL, Marina del Rey Harbor Toxic Pollutants TMDL, Ballona Creek, Ballona Estuary, and Sepulveda Channel Bacteria TMDL, Ballona Creek Metals TMDL, and the Implementation Plan for the U.S. EPA-Established Malibu Creek Nutrients TMDL and Malibu Creek and Lagoon Sedimentation and Nutrients TMDL to Address Benthic Community Impairments, respectively.

 The Executive Officer is directed to forward copies of the Amendments to the State Water Board in accordance with the requirements of section 13245 of the Water Code.

+The Executive Officer is directed to re-examine the TMDL schedules addressed in these Amendments and, as warranted, to propose any reconsiderations of these schedules before the final TMDL deadlines pass.
+Specifically, the Executive Officer is directed to re-examine the TMDL schedules in light of new information related to the implementation of these TMDLs in any new or revised Watershed Management Programs developed pursuant to the Regional MS4 Permit as well as other significant new factors that could affect the implementation of these TMDLs.

 The Los Angeles Water Board requests that the State Water Board approve the Amendments in accordance with the requirements of sections 13245 and 13246 of the Water Code and forward the approved Amendments and record to OAL.

 If during its approval process, Los Angeles Water Board staff, the State Water Board or State Water Board staff, or OAL determine that minor, non-substantive corrections to the language of the Amendments are needed for clarity or consistency, the Executive Officer may make such changes, and shall inform the Los Angeles Water Board of any such changes.

-The Executive Officer is authorized to request a “No Effect Determination” for the revisions to the Santa Monica Bay Beaches Bacteria TMDL, Marina del Rey Harbor Mothers’ Beach and Back Basins Bacteria TMDL, Malibu Creek and Lagoon Bacteria TMDL, Ballona Creek Estuary Toxic Pollutants TMDL, Marina del Rey Harbor Toxic Pollutants TMDL, Ballona Creek, Ballona Estuary, and Sepulveda Channel Bacteria TMDL, and Ballona Creek Metals TMDL from the California Department of Fish and Wildlife, and/or transmit payment of the applicable fee as may be required to the California Department of Fish and Wildlife.
+The Executive Officer is authorized to request a “No Effect Determination” for the revisions to the Santa Monica Bay Beaches Bacteria TMDL, Marina del Rey Harbor Mothers’ Beach and Back Basins Bacteria TMDL, Malibu Creek and Lagoon Bacteria TMDL, Ballona Creek Estuary Toxic Pollutants TMDL, Marina del Rey Harbor Toxic Pollutants TMDL, Ballona Creek, Ballona Estuary, and Sepulveda Channel Bacteria TMDL, Ballona Creek Metals TMDL, and Implementation Plan for the U.S. EPA-Established Malibu Creek Nutrients TMDL and the U.S. EPA-Established Malibu Creek and Lagoon Sedimentation and Nutrients TMDL to Address Benthic Community Impairments from the California Department of Fish and Wildlife, and/or transmit payment of the applicable fee as may be required to the California Department of Fish and Wildlife.

 I, Renee Purdy, Executive Officer, do hereby certify that the foregoing is a full, true, and correct copy of a resolution adopted by the California Regional Water Quality Control Board, Los Angeles Region, on February 11, 2021.